gabes135/sac/sac/peak/README.md

 # sac - Julia code to run the Stochastic Analytic Continuation Method
-Currently supports unconstrained sampling, single delta-edge, and the monotonic edge constrained parameterizations for fermionic or bosonic spectral functions.
+Currently supports unconstrained sampling, the $\delta$-function edge parameterization, and the monotonic edge constrained parameterization for fermionic or bosonic spectral functions.

 ## Instructions for running delta-edge sampling